NethServer/nethserver-httpd/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SharedFolder_Plugin_Httpd.rst

 Web address (URL)
     Defines the web address on which the resource is available.

-Allow access only from local networks
+Allow access only from trusted networks
-    If only enabled, restricts access to the resource only to local networks.
+    If only enabled, restricts access to the resource only to trusted networks.

 Require a password